A WWE executive, a TV doctor, and a billionaire: Who Trump has chosen for his top team so far?

 Words by ITV News Producer Jamel Smith

-Days after he secured a historic win against Kamala Harris in the US election on November 5, the president-elect has started making key appointments.
+Days after he secured a historic win against Kamala Harris in the US election on November 5, the president-elect started making key appointments.

 With the Republicans controlling the Senate, White House and House of Representatives, Trump now has the power to swiftly fill cabinet positions and push forward his political agenda for the next two years.